Scripture: Mark 2:13-17

 including the unwanted and the unlovable, such as the lame, the

-prostitutes and corrupt tax collectors, were also drawn to Jesus.
+tax collectors, were also drawn to Jesus.
+In calling Levi, who was

-Levi, who was also named Matthew) to be one of his disciples,
+also named Matthew (see Matthew 9:9) to be one of his disciples,

 Why did the religious leaders find fault with Jesus for making friends with sinners and tax collectors like Levi?
-The orthodox Jews had a habit of dividing everyone into two groups: those who rigidly kept the law of Moses and its minute regulations and those who did not.
+The orthodox Jews had a habit of dividing everyone into two groups - those who rigidly kept the law of Moses and its minute regulations and those who did not.
 They latter were treated like second class citizens.
 The orthodox scrupulously avoided their company, refused to do business with them, refused to give or receive anything from them, refused to intermarry, and avoided any form of entertainment with them, including table fellowship.
-Jesus' association with the latter, especially with tax collectors and sinners, shocked the sensibilities of these orthodox Jews.
+Jesus' association with sinners shocked the sensibilities of these orthodox Jews.

 When the Pharisees challenged his unorthodox behavior in eating